datanav/docs/technical/superoffice-superoffice.rst

      - Country.CountryId
      - "integer"
    * - Country.ThreeLetterISOCountry
-     - OrgNr (Dependant on having wd:Q906278 in Country.ThreeLetterISOCountryDependant on having wd:Q906278 in Country.ThreeLetterISOCountryDependant on having wd:Q906278 in Country.ThreeLetterISOCountryDependant on having wd:Q906278 in Country.TwoLetterISOCountryDependant on having wd:Q906278 in Country.ThreeLetterISOCountry)
+     - OrgNr (Dependant on having wd:Q906278 in Country.TwoLetterISOCountryDependant on having wd:Q906278 in Country.ThreeLetterISOCountryDependant on having wd:Q906278 in Country.ThreeLetterISOCountryDependant on having wd:Q906278 in Country.ThreeLetterISOCountryDependant on having wd:Q906278 in Country.TwoLetterISOCountryDependant on having wd:Q906278 in Country.ThreeLetterISOCountry)
      - "string"
    * - Domains
      - Domains